 Both the carrot and the stick will disengage your employees in the long term!
 So stop using them!

 Napoleon Hill wrote in his book Think and Grow Rich: ‘The watchword of the future will be human happiness and contentment.’
 This book is dated from 1937!
 So it’s about time that we change our approach!

-Support your employees by developing conditions and processes for an optimal work environment where growth is key focus element.
+Support your employees by developing conditions and processes for an optimal work environment where growth is a key focus element.
 Never promise if you do this, then in 5 years you will be a manager.
 It’s better to promise we will provide and support you with these tools, time, training and mentoring to make sure you have everything available to grow.

 Practice what you preach.
 Walk the talk.
 Lead by example.
 Probably you know these oneliners.
 Do you know that they all have the same result: they increase your influence!
 It’s not your title, your mandate, the carrot or stick that gives you the best engagement.
-It’s your daily behavior, your attitude and the impact you have.
-If you want to change the culture, the way you work, just start doing it yourself.
+It’s your daily behaviour, your attitude and the impact you have.
+If you want to change the culture, the way you work, start doing it yourself.
 For example, you want to have more teamwork and supporting each other.
 Help someone else first and really help, also when no one is watching!
 Consistency and perseverance are key.
 Keep walking the talk.
 Celebrate and reward the first employees (helper and the helped employee) that follows your lead to show them how important this is to you.
-By also acknowledging the helped employee asking for help you create a safe environment to ask for help.
+By also acknowledging the helped employee asking for help, you create a safe environment to ask for help.

 Please let us know your thoughts!
 We at prototyping.work share practices to help change the way you work.
 Start prototyping with these related practices.

 This blogpost is a contribution from one of our collaborators

 Do you also want to share your expertise and accelerate the world to the future of work?

 Please do!
 Join our movement today!